manishrana7/icet-manish/doc/userguide/source/basic/prepare_reference_data.rst

 --------------------------

 The second step is to generate, relax and then add the structures to the database.
-This is achieved by looping over the :class:`ASE Atoms` instances obtained by calling the :func:`enumerate_structures
+This is achieved by looping over the :class:`ASE Atoms
+<ase.atoms>` instances obtained by calling the :func:`enumerate_structures
 <icet.tools.structure_enumeration.enumerate_structures>` function with the
 primitive structure and the list of elements specified earlier as well as the list ``sizes``, which specifies the permissible number of atoms per cell, as